Equivariant localization and completion in cyclic homology and derived loop spaces: An equivariant localization theorem in derived loop spaces and Hochschild homology

 \begin{thm}[Equivariant localization for cyclic homology] Let $X$ be a smooth scheme, $G$ a reductive group, and $z \in G$ semisimple.
 Then the following maps on completions induced by pullback are equivalences

+\end{thm} \begin{proof} Via Lemma \ref{UniB}, we have a natural identification $HH(\Perf(\pi_0(X^z)/G^z))_{\widehat{z}} \simeq \OO(\LL^u_z(X/G))$.
+If we can show that the limit diagram in the formation of the derived completion satisfies the conditions of Lemma \ref{TateLimitColimit}, then the claims would follow via Theorem \ref{ThmHH}.

-\end{thm} \begin{proof} Take $A \in \Alg(\QCoh(BG))$ to be as in Proposition \ref{GeneratorQuotientStack}.
+Take $A \in \Alg(\QCoh(BG))$ to be as in Proposition \ref{GeneratorQuotientStack}.
 First, note that $HH(\Perf(X/G)) \simeq C_\bullet(A, G)$ is cohomologically bounded above since $A$ is cohomologically bounded.
 By Remark \ref{EquivariantCyclicProjective}, its terms are projective, so the terms in the limit computing its derived completion with respect to an ideal of $k[G]^G$ are classical quotients.
-Therefore, the limit diagram satisfies the conditions of Lemma \ref{TateLimitColimit} and commutes with limits.
-The claims follow from Theorem \ref{ThmHH}. \end{proof}
+Therefore, the limit diagram satisfies the conditions of Lemma \ref{TateLimitColimit}. \end{proof}

+\begin{rmk} While the statement in the above theorem for negative cyclic homology was more or less automatic, the statements for cyclic homology and periodic cyclic homology are strongly dependent on the cohomological right-boundedness of Hochschild homology, which we expect to fail for $\Coh(X/G)$ where $X$ is singular. \end{rmk}